ufidon/comsec/lectures/mod8/README.md

 ---
 - Sensors
   - collect evidences of an intrusion such as
     - network packets, log files, and system call traces
+    - file integrity checksums, registry access
 - Analyzers
   - aggregate the evidences
   - determine whether an intrusion has occurred